 Pros and Cons of Outsourcing IT

 Traditionally companies wanted complete control over all the aspects of business and hence, everything was done in-house.
-With changing times, business became complicated and processes became more specialized.
+With changing times, business became complicated and processes became more specialised.
 It became impossible to do everything on your own.
 This was the dawn of outsourcing.
 Outsourcing plays a pivotal role in the dynamics of any business.
 A company in need of freeing up its manpower looks at outsourcing first and automation later.
 Today, there is no end of activities which can be outsourced.

-Business is all about digitization and technology.
+Business is all about digitisation and technology.
 Dependence on information technology to keep the employees productive and customers delighted is continuously increasing.
 Big companies consider IT an integral and strategic function of business and so believe in taking care of it in-house.
 There are those who feel that they would be better off handling the core business and letting someone else take care of their IT requirements.

 Deciding to keep IT in-house or outsourcing it is a personal choice of the business owner or the board of directors.
 Knowing the pros and cons of outsourcing IT will give you a chance to make the right choice.

-Pros Of IT Outsourcing
+Pros of IT Outsourcing

 Small and medium-sized enterprises benefit the most from IT outsourcing.
 They contract with an MSP (Managed Services Provider) to take care of all their IT needs.